getgauge/docs.gauge.org/writing-specifications.rst

 **Tear Down Steps** are the steps defined in a spec after the last scenario.
-They allow you to specify a set of clean-up steps after every execution of scenario in a spec.
+They allow you to specify a set of clean-up steps after every execution of a scenario in a spec.
 They are used to perform a tear down function.

 -  Any regular :ref:`steps <step_syntax>` can be used as a tear down step.